turbaszek/gonotes/README.md

                 ||     ||
 ```

-There's also possibility to get a random quote that will not be longer than specified number of words
+There's also possibility to get a random quote that will be no longer
+than specified number of words
 ```
 ➜ gonotes r -q -l 15 | cowsay -f bunny
  ________________________________________